SecretFoundation/docs/docs/cosmovisor.md

 /home/ubuntu/.secretd/cosmovisor/genesis/bin/secretd
 ```

+Now you might want to checkout the [How To Join Secret Network as a Full Node](./node-guides/run-full-node-mainnet.md) guide for syncing a node from height 0 or [Sync with State-Sync](./node-guides/state-sync.md) for syncing a node from a more recent block height.

 After making the proper configurations to your new node, launch it using `sudo systemctl start cosmovisor`.
 You should now see blocks executing in the logs (`journalctl -fu secret-node`).

 # Migrate a running v1.2 node